Narberal90/cca-task/README.md

 ## Usage

+1. Download the repository.
-1. Open the `cca_analysis.ipynb` notebook.
+2. Open the `cca_analysis.ipynb` notebook.
-2. Run the code.
+3. Run the code.

 ## Algorithm Details